-Understanding Medical Malpractice Cases
+Understanding Medical Negligence and Malpractice

 A medical negligence case is the same thing as a “medical malpractice” case.
 However, most people seem to think that “malpractice” requires some level of evil intent or aggravating circumstances on the part of the medical provider or other professional.
 In fact, nowadays people seem to use the term “malpractice” in all different areas to describe conduct that is far and away worse than a negligent mistake made by a professional.